-39. As of 31 January 2010 the Project was about 16% complete (Appendix 1).
+40. As of 28 February 2010 the Project was about 17% complete (Appendix 1).
 The Project is at design phase.
-The NR33 upgrading works and cross-border facilities at Preak Chak and Koh Kong are being designed.
-Detailed design and tender documents for these three packages are expected to be completed by the end of June 2010.
+The design of the NR33 upgrading works is complete the design for the cross-border facilities at Preak Chak are very well advanced.
+Detail design for the Koh Kong CBF has been recommenced even though PMU-3 approval of the concept design is still awaited.
+Bidding documents for the NR33 component are complete and the documents for the remaining two packages are expected to be completed by the end of June 2010.
 An updated project implementation schedule is in Appendix 2.